 - Strength: 10

-We highly recommend using Storm Strike as your Basic Skill and Shred as your Core Skill.
+I highly recommend using Storm Strike as your Basic Skill and Shred as your Core Skill.
 For your Ultimate, opt for Lacerate.
-And for your Key Passive, you’ll want to use Lupine Ferocity.
+And for your Key Passive, you’ll want to use Lupine Ferocity to make the most out of the damage progression.

 Good job!
 Please give your positive feedback 😏